RachaelMahon/sentencing_capstone/capstone_report.md

 ## IV.
 Results

 ### Model Evaluation and Validation

-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_
+I chose a decision tree multiple regressor for this problem because, while I felt that the feature of weighted offence severity was very important and this was highly correlated with the sentence, I thought there might be a better fit for the data with increased dimensionality that was capable of representing some binary features such as sex and ethnicity.
+This theory, I feel, is born out by the results that with increased dimensionality, the model is capable of making ever so slightly more accurate predictions.

+I feel that the methods selected and the implementation are proven to work based on the improvement on the benchmark models.
+However, it falls greatly below my expectations due to limitation in the data.
+It can generalise, but not well.
+It is hampered by a number of problems that are explained in detail elsewhere in the report.

 ### Justification

 The ultimate model performs better than the bench mark models but not significantly so.
 I think by no stretch of the imagination can we consider this problem to have been solved but I am optimistic about the models capabilities if data was acquired with more nuanced continuous values for the duration of sentence, severity of the crime, age of the defendant and time taken to process.

 The final model is more than 3 times better than the simple linear regression model.
-Confusingly, but not impossibly, the decision tree regressors with varying max depths on the single feature of the most highly correlated feature returns negative values but the least negative  value for what turned out to be the optimal max depth.
+The decision tree regressors with varying max depths on the single feature of the most highly correlated feature returns values that are certainly an improvement on the simple linear regressor.
+The difference between the final model and the single decision tree regressor is not significant in my opinion.

 #### R2 for the simple linear regression
 0.10

 ##### Decision tree regressors on the most highly correlated features:
-R^2 score for decision tree regressor with a max depth of 2 = -3.46
+R^2 score for decision tree regressor with a max depth of 2 = 0.18

-R^2 score for decision tree regressor with a max depth of 5 = -1.93
+R^2 score for decision tree regressor with a max depth of 5 = 0.25

-R^2 score for decision tree regressor with a max depth of 8 = -1.90
+R^2 score for decision tree regressor with a max depth of 8 = 0.26

 ##### The result of the final decision tree regressor with optimised hyperparameters